 - Running: Running requires energy and strength most senior citizens lack.
 Besides, as running puts a considerable load on your joints, it can lead to fractures and other injuries.

-- Sit-ups: We do not recommend for the elderly because of the stress on the back and neck.
+- Sit-ups: We do not recommend them to the elderly because of the stress on the back and neck.

 - Toe Touches: This exercise puts too much pressure on the lower back.

 - Deep Squats: Not recommended because of excessive weight on the knees.

 - Bench Press: The force on the shoulders may cause injuries in older individuals.

 - Leg Press: Places too much pressure on the knees, usually already weak in the elderly.

 - Deadlift: Most seniors could not withstand the force on the lower back.

 - Rock Climbing: While you may benefit from being outdoors, this is a risky activity that puts too much pressure on your shoulders, knees, and core.

 Diet for senior citizens

 A healthy and calorie-restricted diet can play a vital role in enjoying retirement and old age for an older person.
 What you eat at an older age can quickly strengthen or damage your body system.
-Eating a wide range of healthy meals can help accumulate the nutrients you need.
+Eating a wide range of healthy meals can help you accumulate your nutrients.
 Here are the major food groups you should consume:

 - Lean protein (lean meats, seafood, eggs, beans)